eliotsykes/dan-todo/guide/WIP.md

 ---

-- Use LiveReload with PhoneGap developer app and with Rails server.
-Use Ember's LiveReload for both and pass `--no-autoreload` option to `phonegap serve`?

----

 - Is `phonegap serve` needed?
 Can `rails server` do the same job?
+Write rack middleware that does what connect-phonegap does? e.g. serve zip at /__app_zip__